Manual vs automatic cars: which are better?

 Martin explains that every new car gets a rating from the Association of British Insurers (ABI), which is based on extensive research into its safety and performance.
 This is bundled into factors about individuals’ driving history, information about where they live, and so much more to calculate that driver's premium.
 “The transmission type will be one small factor in the rating.”

 Martin says that, in time, automatics will probably dominate – but this change will probably be slow.
 “Unless you’re only ever going to own or drive new vehicles (lucky you) throughout your driving career, electing to take an auto test rather than a manual might limit your vehicle choice.”
 But still, automatics are becoming more and more commonplace, so they’re now as efficient as a manual and don’t cost significantly more.

 “When we look at hybrid cars, you’ll find that tech doesn’t work with a manual because the car needs to be in control of the speed range,” says Martin.
 “In 2, 3, 4 years’ time when we get to the first cars which are capable of conditional automated driving, they will be automatics – because there won’t be anyone to change the gears.”

-It’s hard to predict exactly what driving will look like in the future.
-According to Phill, fully electric cars don’t generally need a gearbox at all.
+It's hard to predict exactly what driving will look like in the future, but one things for sure: electric vehicles are here to stay.